Cousins (2014 film)

 Cousins is a 2014 Indian Malayalam language romantic comedy film directed by Vysakh and scripted by Sethu.
 The film stars Kunchacko Boban, Indrajith Sukumaran, Suraj Venjaramoodu and Joju George in the title roles.
-Vedhika and Nisha Aggarwal play the female leads, while Pradeep Rawat, Kalabhavan Shajon, Kailash, Miya George, Shiju and Renji Panicker feature in supporting roles in the film.
+Vedhika and Nisha Agarwal play the female leads, while Pradeep Rawat, Kalabhavan Shajon, Kailash, Miya George, Shiju and Renji Panicker feature in supporting roles in the film.
 The story revolves around four cousins who undertake a journey with an intention, and followed by the issues they come across in between them.
 The film was released on 19 December 2014.

 Cousins is produced by Vysakh Rajan under the banner of Vyshakha Cinemas, Music is by M. Jayachandran for the lines of Murugan Kattakada and Rafeeq Ahamed.
 Bangalore, Pollachi and Kodaikanal are the main outside Kerala locations of this comedy movie.
 This movie was an average grosser at the box office.

 Plot

-Sam is stuck somewhere in the past, courtesy a mishap that occurred six years back, that'd almost cost him his life.
-His psychiatrist suggests that he should take a trip to Manipal, where he was when the tragedy occurred, to try and recover his memories.
-Sam's fun-loving cousins, Georgy, Pauly and Tony all join him on the fabulous road trip back to one of Sam's old, comforting places.
-Throughout the movie, the cousins meet Sam's girlfriend Aarathi (almost-wife)'s sister Mallika, and find out about their love story.
-Georgy already knows this and tells it to Pauly and Tony.
-He also tells them that when Sam and Aarathi tries to elope, her brother's men captured Sam but they didn't save Aarathi.
-Georgy comes to the conclusion that someone wants to kill Aarathi, so he decides to save her and makes her stay in their house.
-Georgy, Pauly and Tony decide to find the culprit who wants to kill Aarathi with Mallika's help.